-Keep reading for tips on how to score a bargain, without ending up with a rotten apple.
+Keep reading for reasons people get a mobile home and tips on how to score a bargain, without ending up with a rotten apple.
 We will also point out all the costs you might not expect so you can properly plan for them.

 Lastly, we’ll cover how you can finance your new home so that you can make your purchase within a timeframe and budget that suits your financial situation.

 WHY BUY A MOBILE HOME: TOP FIVE REASONS

 Why buy a mobile home when there are other housing options on the market?
 Today we’re bringing you the top five reasons people choose to buy a mobile home.
 After you read these reasons, it should come as no surprise why the mobile home is gaining traction as a great housing alternative.

 If you’re still sitting on the fence about mobile homes, we’re hoping this article will provide some clear direction in your decision-making.
 Settle the score, if you will.

 REASON #1 PEOPLE PURCHASE A MANUFACTURED HOME: AFFORDABILITY

 As you wonder why buy a mobile home, the first reason you should consider is the affordability aspect.
 With a mobile home, you get way more bang for your buck than you would with a stick built home.

 For twenty thousand dollars, you can own a comfortable mobile home and be moved in within a couple weeks if not sooner.
 And if you’re renting, you can get a better bargain with a mobile home than you would with an apartment.
 That’s where we move on to reason number two.

 REASON #2 PEOPLE PURCHASE A MANUFACTURED HOME: BETTER THAN AN APARTMENT